Creit-Tech/xBull-Wallet/README.md

 Because of this, xBull Wallet is possible to be audited and built by anyone.
 You can pull the source code and generate the build which you can then import into your browser, that way the extension you don't need to trust the version that is hosted in the Google Chrome store.

-If you want to learn more about this, please read the documentation [here](https://xbull.app/?utm_source=github&utm_medium=Websites&utm_campaign=organic) where we explain you how to manually do it
+If you want to learn more about this, please read the documentation [here](https://xbull.app/?utm_source=github&utm_medium=Websites&utm_campaign=organic) where we explain to you how to manually do it

 # License
 ![](https://img.shields.io/badge/License-AGPLv3-lightgrey)